 The United States is grappling with a persistently high rate of SUD and a rise in overdose deaths.
-In 2020, there were more than 92,000 drug overdose deaths in America, a staggering, nearly 30 percent increase over the prior year, with the fastest increases in Black and Latino populations.^{1,2} While funding and resources remain inadequate to address this crisis, the federal government, states, and localities have increased their efforts to expand access to SUD prevention and treatment in recent years.
-These trends make it more important than ever to improve the quality and delivery of patient-centered, evidence-based addiction care, beginning with helping providers, payers, and patients "speak the same language" when it comes to addiction care.
+In 2022, there were nearly 108,000 drug overdose deaths in America, a staggering, nearly 4-fold increase since 2002.1 While funding and resources remain inadequate to address this crisis, the federal government, states, and localities have increased their efforts to expand access to SUD prevention and treatment in recent years.
+These trends make it more important than ever to improve the quality and delivery of patient-centered, evidence-based care, beginning with helping providers, payers, and patients "speak the same language" when it comes to addiction care.

 Historically, the regulation, delivery, and coverage of addiction care received relatively little attention in the United States, reflecting sparse coverage of SUD treatment and stigmatization of individuals with SUD.
 Individuals with SUD often had (and sometimes still have) little or no access to medical treatment for SUD unless they could pay out-of-pocket or secure help from a grant-funded SUD treatment program.
-If they could afford care, then the treatment they sometimes received was just as likely to be determined by where they (or a family member) sought help as what their individual circumstances and condition required.
-For example, if they called a 28-day residential treatment program, they were likely to be offered 28 days of residential care even if they might have been better served by a different treatment approach.
-Further, many insurers offered little in the way of coverage for SUD treatment, and those that did, could impose stricter coverage limits on SUD treatment than on treatment for other medical conditions.
+If they could afford care, then the treatment they sometimes received was just as likely to be determined by where they (or a family member) sought help than what their individual circumstances and condition required.
+For example, if they called a residential treatment program, they were likely to be offered 28 days of residential care even if they might have been better served by a different treatment approach.
+Further, many insurers offered little in the way of coverage for SUD treatment, and those that did, could impose stricter coverage limits on SUD treatment than they impose on treatment for other medical conditions.

-Decades ago, experts in addiction care recognized the imperative to bring standardization and consistency in the coverage and delivery of SUD treatment, consistent with other chronic medical conditions.
-Building on early efforts to develop such standardization and consistency, the American Society of Addiction Medicine (ASAM), the nation's largest nonprofit addiction medicine specialty society, established an evidence-based set of guidelines for patient placement, continued stay, and transfer of patients with addictive, substance-related and co-occurring conditions.
+Decades ago, experts in addiction care recognized the imperative to bring standardization and consistency to the coverage and delivery of SUD treatment, consistent with other chronic medical conditions.
+Building on early efforts to develop such standardization and consistency, the American Society of Addiction Medicine (ASAM), the nation's largest nonprofit addiction medicine specialty society, established an evidence-based set of standards for patient placement, continued service, and transition of patients with addictive, substance-related and co-occurring conditions.
 Now referred to as The ASAM Criteria, these standards have evolved over the years to keep pace with research and patient experience.
-Last updated in 2013, The ASAM Criteria provides a consistent way to assess a person's biopsychosocial circumstances, identify an appropriate level of care based on individual needs, and define the services that should be provided at each level of care.
-Use of The ASAM Criteria for patient assessment and placement can increase patient engagement, improve outcomes, and reduce both underutilization and overutilization of care.^{3,4}
+Last updated in 2023, The ASAM Criteria provides a consistent way to assess a person's biopsychosocial circumstances, identify an appropriate level of care based on individual needs, and define the services that should be provided at each level of care.
+Use of The ASAM Criteria for patient assessment level of care recommendations can increase patient engagement, improve outcomes, and reduce both underutilization and overutilization of care.^{2,3}

-In combination with the worsening of the drug overdose epidemic in the United States, recent policy developments have contributed to a growing movement for
+In combination with the worsening of the drug overdose epidemic in the United States, recent policy developments have contributed to a growing movement for further standardization and strengthening of coverage and delivery of SUD treatment.
+These efforts recognize the foundational need for increased, systematic use of evidence-based criteria

-Trauma Centers Levels of Care
+Trauma Center Levels of Care

-Similar to the levels of care for SUD treatment, trauma center levels are designated by standards of trauma care for adults and children that define resources available in the hospital for assessing and treating injured patients, and the number of patients admitted yearly.
+Similar to the levels of care for SUD treatment, trauma center levels are designated by standards of trauma care for adults and children that define resources that should be available in a hospital for assessing and treating injured patients, and the number of patients admitted yearly.

-Levels of trauma centers range from most comprehensive capability which provide complete care for every type of injury at Level I to Level V where patients are evaluated, stabilized, and prepared for transport to higher levels of care.
+Levels of trauma centers range from most comprehensive capability which provide complete care for every type of injury at Level I to Level V where patients are evaluated, stabilized, and prepared for transport to more intensive levels of trauma care.